janko/janko.io/_posts/2016-03-04-activerecord-is-reinventing-sequel.md

 The [attributes API](http://edgeapi.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html#method-i-attribute)
 allows specifying/overriding types of columns/accessors in your models, as well as querying with instances of those types, and bunch of other things.
-It took Sean Griffin about 1 year to fully implement it.

 It's difficult to point out at a specific equivalent in Sequel since the area of ActiveRecord's attributes API is so broad.
 In my opinion you can roughly